b-lukaszuk/haskell_luzne_zadanka/part7_15_01_2022/README.md

 5. The minimum space between columns should be computed from the text and not hard-coded.
 6. It is not a requirement to add separating characters between or around columns.

+## My Comments

+I'm not sure how to interpret the point 5 above in the context of the whole task.

 # Task 3

 [Go to: Table of contents](#table-of-contents)